-At the end of 2019, riding the commission-free trading trend in the US, E*TRADE introduced zero commission on stock and ETF trades.
+At the end of 2019, riding the commission-free trading trend in the US, E*TRADE scrapped the commission on stock and ETF trades.
 E*TRADE's research functions are of high quality and channel a lot of tools, including trading ideas and strategy builders.
 We liked the easy handling and the customizable features of the mobile trading platform.

 E*TRADE has some drawbacks though.
-It doesn't accept credit/debit cards and electronic wallets for money transfers, and its product portfolio covers only US markets.
-In addition, live chat support is slow.
+It doesn't accept credit/debit cards and electronic wallets for money transfers and its product portfolio covers only US markets.
+In addition, the live chat support is slow.

-As trading fees are generally low, research tools are great and no inactivity fee is charged, you should feel free to try E*TRADE.
+As trading fees are generally low, research tools are great and no inactivity fee is charged, feel free to try E*TRADE.